LawrenceHunt/CV/README.md

 For 5 years I've worked in the creative departments of some top London ad agencies, while also freelancing as a front end designer/developer for the Institute of Psychoanalysis.
 Now after an intensive 16 week coding bootcamp, I've matured into a confident full stack junior developer, capable of writing clean, test-driven code that follows SOLID principles.

-I feel most energised by team projects where I can work in the full stack, and I love experimenting with new technologies.
+I feel most energised by team projects where I can work in the full stack, and I'm comfortable picking up new technologies quickly.
-In my final 2 weeks at Makers Academy I taught myself Meteor.js and used it to build an idea I'd had while working in advertising: an app that turns saving for a mortgage into a social game between friends.
+In my final 2 weeks at Makers Academy I taught myself Meteor.js and used it to build an app to help young people save for a house.

 I also blog weekly about my progress as a developer [here](https://medium.com/@lawrencehunt).

-###What I'm after

 I'm looking for a Junior role in an agile environment where my creative experience will be valued, and where I can continue to learn as quickly as I have been.